cypherpunk-academy/2064/en/044_2064_Vault breach.md

 He looked at Fortunato: "If you ever run into pictures of May 17 again, please send them to me."

-Fortunato: "Your rooms are on the gallery, up the stairs and to the left.
+Fortunato: "Your rooms are on the gallery, up the stairs, and to the left.
 I'm gonna watch some more TV.
 Good night to you."

-"Night," Sigur gave back and they both climbed the stairs.
+"Night," Sigur gave back, and they both climbed the stairs.